osmandapp/web/main/docs/user/widgets/info-widgets.md

 import InfoAndroidOnly from '@site/src/components/_infoAndroidOnly.mdx';

-Information widgets display information about your current location, speed, time, and battery level on the map screen.

-Most information widgets are located together in the right column.
+Information widgets are needed for quick access to information important to the user.
+This can be data on speed, weather, parking position, data from external sensors, and much more.
+Widgets can be configured according to the user's specific requirements, enabling their visibility on the application screen or disabling them if necessary.

 ![Informational widgets](@site/static/img/widgets/informational_widgets_all.png)

 ## Altitude